alro5921/coors-field-analysis/README.md

 ![](images/wl_ratio.png)

 The Colorado Rockies are a huge outlier, winning almost 40% more games at home than away.
-Let's investigate some hypotheses on why this
+The next few sections will attempt to suss out what exactly is causing this disadvantage.

 # Fatigue

 One hypothesis is that high altitude play especially fatigues the body.

-I had initially partitioned this into home/away because 56% of Rockies September games are home games (show this table?)
-As that'd be an obvious confounder given the huge difference in home/away winrate, I partitioned this into home/away games.
+NOTE: I split this analysis into home/away because 56% of Rockies September games are home games, which would be a huge confounder given the difference in home/away winrates.

 <img src="images/halves.png" width="500" height="500" />